oscarcourchaine/oscarcourchaine.github.io/index.markdown

         <img class="mainphoto" src="../media/oscar.jpeg">
     </div>
     <div class="flex-child info">
         Oscar (he/him) is an Anthrozoology M.S. student at Canisius College and software developer.
-He plans to graduate in 2024 and is looking for PhD positions related to animal ethics, conservation, and longtermism.
-He is interested in the intersection of technology and animal studies and wants to find ethical, respectful, applications for technology in nonhuman animals’ lives.
+He plans to graduate in 2024 and is looking for PhD positions related to animal ethics and conservation.
+He is interested in the intersection of technology and animal studies and wants to find ethical, respectful, applications for technology to improve nonhuman animals’ lives.
         <h3> Contact </h3>
         <ul class="links">
             <li>